RohitMenon120192/portfolio/README.md

 - Dynamic Systems and Control Laboratory
 - Advisor and Prof: Dr. Yan Chen - Assistant Professor

-- Applied Project Topic: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.
+- Applied Project Title: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.

 - Funded by the ASU Master’s Opportunity for Research in Engineering (MORE) Program and nominated for the Best Research Award, this project ranked among the top 5 out of 140 projects in Spring 2024.
 It was also featured on the Fulton Forge Student Research Expo website and catalog.